 William Heritage Winery

-Located in the Outer Coastal Plain AVA.
-A family produce farm since 1853, the vineyard was first planted in 1998.
+It is located in the Outer Coastal Plain AVA.
+A family farm since 1853, the vineyard was first planted in 1998.
 Fmr.
 Winemaker Sean Comninos is a WSoP Grad.

 Originally part of the largest peach orchard in the United States, the vineyard was first planted in 1988.
 Excellent Syrah & Pinot Noir.